Vaná: Brazil

-Feirense / Porto
+Feirense and Porto

 Vaná moved to Portugal in 2016, signing for newly promoted Primeira Liga club C.D.
 Feirense.
 His performances in his only season at the Santa Maria da Feira-based club drew interest from S.L.
 Benfica, S.C.
 Braga – who bid €800,000 for him – and FC Porto, and he signed a four-year deal with the latter on 15 July 2017.
 He was back-up to Iker Casillas and made his debut on 12 May 2018 in the final game of the season away to Vitória S.C. with the title already secured (1–0 victory).

 A year later, after the Spaniard suffered a heart attack, Vaná played the final three matches of the season, winning all of them as the title went to S.L.
 Benfica on the last day.
 He also played the 2019 Taça de Portugal Final on 25 May, a penalty shootout defeat to Sporting CP.